Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 - Store Data – When you look at specific stores, what do the numbers tell you?
 Are the products interesting enough to keep the store afloat?

 - Consumer Demand – Finally, check if the products are in high demand.
 Have a look at what the consumers are asking for.
-Make sure to get every data available.
+Make sure to get all the data available.

 2. Asking for Product Samples